 The temple itself is in moderate condition; there’s eastern and western gopuras but no trace of the outer enclosure wall if one was ever built, and a small central shrine with mostly intact surrounding gallery and some interesting carvings.
-These include several apsaras and lintels with scenes from Buddhist mythology and despite the temple’s forest location it appears to have suffered surprisingly little pillaging.
+These include several apsaras and lintels with scenes from Buddhist mythology and despite the temple’s forest location, it appears to have suffered surprisingly little pillaging.

 The above depicts Buddha’s ‘Great Departure’.

-A hike to Ta Nei & Ta Keo is included in our All Points East, ‘Cambodia Overland’ tour.
+A hike to Ta Nei and Ta Keo is included in our Cambodia Overland and Highlights of Cambodia tours.
 Cheers!